tbrowder/Geo-Location/README.md

   * riseset-format(--> Str) {...}

-    Returns the format required by the Perl program 'riseset.pl' in CPAN Perl module 'Astro::Montenbruck::RiseSet::RST':
+    Returns the format required by the Perl program 'riseset.pl' in CPAN Perl module 'Astro::Montenbruck::RiseSet::RST' (in this module the format will also be referred to as '**RST**'):

         ./script/riseset.pl --place=56N26 37E09 --twilight=civil

+  * lat-rst(--> Str) {...}

+    Returns the latitude in RST format

+  * lon-rst(--> Str) {...}

+    Returns the longitude in RST format

   * location(:$format = 'decimal', --> Str) {